dolphindb/api-java/README.md

 | isBusy()                                                     | Check if the current session is busy     |
 | close()                                                      | Close the current session                |

+Note: If the current session is no longer in use, Java API will automatically close the connection after a while.
+You can close the session by calling `close()` to release the connection.
+Otherwise, other sessions may be unable to connect to the server due to too many connections.

 For a detailed example, you can refer to the [example directory](https://github.com/dolphindb/api-java/tree/release130/example).